How to fix disk errors in Linux

 Steps to fix disk errors in Linux:

-1. Identify the filesystem device and parent disk for the affected mount.
+1. Map the affected mount to its filesystem device and parent disk.

 NAME FSTYPE FSVER LABEL UUID FSAVAIL FSUSE% MOUNTPOINTS